spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/engineering/quality/quality-engineering/debugging-qa-test-failures/index.html.md

 #### Tips for running tests locally

-- Use the environment variable `QA_DEBUG=true` to enable logging output including page actions and Git commands.
+- Use the environment variable `QA_LOG_LEVEL=debug` to enable additional logging output that includes page actions and Git commands.
 - Additional information about running tests locally can be found in the [QA readme](https://gitlab.com/gitlab-org/gitlab/tree/master/qa#running-specific-tests) and in the [instructions for running tests that require special setup](https://docs.gitlab.com/ee/development/testing_guide/end_to_end/running_tests_that_require_special_setup.html#jenkins-spec).
 - To determine if the test is [flaky](https://docs.gitlab.com/ee/development/testing_guide/flaky_tests.html#whats-a-flaky-test), check the logs or run the test a few times.
 If it passes at least once but fails otherwise, it's flaky.